 Prior to Jakab’s debut for the side, he felt up to the challenge and spoke about what he was looking forward to most.

 He said: “Weirdly I’m most looking forward to the preparation.
 Because preparing for a game means I always look back at the path where I came from, the things I have done to get where I am in that moment, and that fills me with pride.

 “Before every game we will play, the moments that lead me there play in my mind, they give me the extra motivation to perform at my best.”

-Jakab also said that he’d hope to make everyone proud in his outings for the national team, but those around him are already incredibly proud of his achievements.
+Jakab also said that he hoped to make everyone proud in his outings for the national team, but those around him were already incredibly proud of his achievements.

 Clark summed it up best.
 He said, “Simon deserves everything he is getting right now and I have no doubt he’ll progress further.
 He is a credit to himself, his family and the university as a whole.
 We are lucky to have him.”